How to Spot Friends, Enemies, Frenemies, and Bullies

-Recognizing this effect can be one of those real heartbreakers in life - after all, we are talking about a positive person, a good person, a friendly person - but because they lack competence to be a wise teammate, lack the concern enough to pay attention to the details, or the mature constructiveness to be collaborators, compromisers, and problem solvers on our team, they need to be let go even so.
+Recognizing this effect can be one of those real heartbreakers in life—after all, we are talking about a positive person, a good person, a friendly person—but because they lack the competence to be a wise teammate, lack the concern enough to pay attention to the details, or the mature constructiveness to be collaborators, compromisers, and problem solvers on our team, they need to be let go even so.

 "Harmful" = "not friend."